Action #3 of 2024 Strengthen the SEC Whistleblower Program

 Most Egregious Abuses of the PPP

-Two of the most egregious abuses of the Paycheck Protection Program, according to the analysis, were Adams & Reese Law Firm and Harvey Gulf International Marine LLC.
+The analysis identified two major abuses of the Paycheck Protection Program.
+These were Adams & Reese Law Firm and Harvey Gulf International Marine LLC.

 Recouping Stolen Pandemic Loan Funds